Scanning tunneling microscope: Tunneling between two conductors

 As a result of the restriction that the tunneling from an occupied energy level on one side of the barrier requires an empty level of the same energy on the other side of the barrier, tunneling occurs mainly with electrons near the Fermi level.
 The tunneling current can be related to the density of available or filled states in the sample.
-The current due to an applied voltage V (assume tunneling occurs from the sample to the tip) depends on two factors: 1) the number of electrons between the Fermi level EF and EF − eV in the sample, and 2) the number among them which have corresponding free states to tunnel into on the other side of the barrier at the tip.
+The current due to an applied voltage V (assume tunneling occurs from the sample to the tip) depends on two factors: 1) the number of electrons between the Fermi level EF and EF − eV in the sample, and 2) the number among them that have corresponding free states to tunnel into on the other side of the barrier at the tip.
 The higher the density of available states in the tunneling region the greater the tunneling current.
 By convention, a positive V means that electrons in the tip tunnel into empty states in the sample; for a negative bias, electrons tunnel out of occupied states in the sample into the tip.